-Once again - RED = +ve GREEN = -veDon't get it wrong or the unit will be damaged.
+Once again - RED = +ve GREEN = -ve Don't get it wrong or the unit wont power it up - its now reverse polarity protected with a diode.

 As a final check before setting the timing - check that the rotor and the Hall Advancer are centred with consist end gaps all the way around - the rotor should rotate without touching anything.